One's destination is never a place, but a new way of seeing things.

 We see travel as a transformative experience that treats both traveler and community as catalysts for change.
 We pine over the details to infuse people, planet and purpose into each trip.
 What do we mean by that?
 For us it is this:

 People - Local organizations like restaurants and non-profits as well as individuals like your super knowledgeable tour guides or gifted chef that give travelers like you the opportunity to engage in cultural exchange.
 We seek destinations where tourism income opportunities are needed and desired, which often mitigates a need for local residents to turn to other employment such as oil, mining, and jobs that take them out of their community.

 Planet - We pick some of the most beautiful places on earth for you to unplug and recharge, with the idea of "do no harm" by giving nature the respect she deserves.
 You'll stay in places - all 3-star and above - that demonstrate eco-friendly practices, such as water saving techniques, solar power or renewable building materials.
 You'll eat local and organic food as much as possible while enjoying the flavors of culinary customs of the area, and we do the vetting work for you by prioritizing vendor partners that are engaged in their local community to support conservation and sustainable agriculture.

-Our approach is steeped in academic research and industry leadership related to sustainable tourism, global business etiquette and cultural psychology.
+Our approach is steeped in academic research and industry leadership related to responsible tourism, global business etiquette and cultural psychology.
 We use these insights to shape the experiences we provide for travelers and the impact we have on each location we visit.

 Purposeful travel to natural areas to understand the culture and natural history of the environment, taking care not to alter the integrity of the ecosystem, while producing economic opportunities that make the conservation of natural resources beneficial to local people.